 To prove that you have a “reasonable fear,” you must provide one or more of the following documents to your landlord:

 - a valid personal protection order from Michigan;

 - a protection order from another state or territory that was issued for the purpose of preventing an abuser’s violent or threatening acts, harassment, or contact, or that orders the abuser to stay away from you;

 - an order removing the abuser from your home as part of an abuse and neglect case (under M.C.L. § 712A.13a);

-- a valid probation order, conditional release order, or parole order that subjects the abuser to conditions that are reasonably necessary to protect you or your child (for example, a condition that the abuser cannot contact you or your child); (Note: Any of the above-mentioned orders that you submit must still be in effect on the date you submit them); or
+- a current, valid probation order, conditional release order, or parole order that subjects the abuser to conditions that are reasonably necessary to protect you or your child - for example, a condition that the abuser cannot contact you or your child; or

 1 M.C.L. § 554.601b(1)

 I have roommates.
 How will terminating my obligations under my lease affect them?

 If your rental agreement includes other tenants, the other tenants are still required to fulfill the terms of the lease.
 The fact that the law allows you to be released from your lease due to domestic violence, sexual assault, or stalking does not affect your roommates’ obligation to the landlord.1